philipschm1tt/website/src/content/blog/2024-08-18_keyboard_1_fbtkl.md

 Silent switches fit the stealth theme of the keyboard.

-I bought 100 Penguin switches for 42 Euros.

 ## The Build

-When I received the keyboard in December 2022, I would still have to wait for more than one year for the Stealth keycaps.
-I did not have any keycaps with F13 and 7u space bar.
-Fortunately, the Freebird TKL also allowed the classic bottom row configuration with 6.25u space bar.
-So I could use the keycaps of my former office keyboard until Stealth arrived.

 First, I tried the popular Boba U4 silent switches to stay with the Stealth theme.
 I spent at least five hours lubing all switches by hand.